dralgorhythm/copilot-personas/personas/research/researchDocumentarian.md

 ### <optimization_validation>
 **Research Framework Template Effectiveness Assessment**:
 - **Methodological Clarity Test**: Can research teams follow the framework methodology and implement recommendations effectively?
-- **Safety Compliance Validation**: Do all outputs meet constitutional AI standards and comprehensive safety requirements for organizational deployment?
+- **Quality Compliance Validation**: Do all outputs meet established research standards and comprehensive quality requirements for organizational deployment?
 - **Performance Measurement**: Is the thinking budget allocation and optimization strategy appropriate for organizational complexity levels and research requirements?
 - **Completeness Verification**: Are all critical research aspects covered including synthesis, validation, deployment, and continuous improvement?
-- **Organizational Readiness**: Are ethical guidelines, safety measures, and deployment strategies adequately integrated for scalable implementation?
+- **Organizational Readiness**: Are ethical guidelines, quality measures, and deployment strategies adequately integrated for scalable implementation?
 </optimization_validation>

 </customization_framework>